 Franken Prey Feeding

-The recommended guidelines for a PMR diet for a puppy is 69% muscle meat, 17% raw edible bone, 7% liver, and 7% other secreting organs.
+The recommended guidelines for a PMR diet for a puppy is 64-69% muscle meat, 17% raw edible bone, 7% liver, 7% other secreting organs, and 0-5% animal based fiber.
 Franken Prey is another term used for raw feeders who follow PMR ratio guidelines, but do not feed whole, intact prey animals.

 It is important to note the muscle meat ratio does not mean to feed muscle meat exclusively.
 This ratio is a large category containing multiple ingredients such as saturated fat for energy and muscular organs, such as heart muscle meat.